If you’re like most people, you probably don’t get warm and fuzzy feelings when you think of finance companies. Unless, perhaps, you work at one.

 In a short period, M1 has grown to almost 20 employees working in our downtown Chicago office.
 We are all driven by a simple premise: affect people’s lives for the better and help them realize the potential in their hard-earned money.
 That was something my parents instilled in me every day, providing invaluable financial guidance that essentially started with one simple, but life-changing, homework assignment.

 This is the story of M1, and yet it’s only our first chapter.
 I would love to hear what you think, whether you have tried M1 or not.
-If you’re frustrated by a financial industry that has refused to evolve and meet the consumer needs of the 21st century, or if you’re just curious to learn more, please let me know.
+If you’re frustrated by a financial industry that has refused to evolve and meet the consumer needs of the 21st century, or if you’re just curious to learn more, please let me know or sign up for M1 Finance with the button below.

 Thanks, and let's build the future.